 What you’ll need:

 Scissors or a beard trimmer

 Before getting ready to trim that beard, always make sure that you are following a proper grooming regimen.
 Never skip to shampoo and rinse your beard first.
-Good beard shampoos are Beardsley Beard Shampoo or Bluebeards Original Wash.
+Good beard shampoos are Beardsley Shampoo for Beards or Bluebeards Original Beard Wash.